 The internet is full of useful advice that will help you get specific information about your destination.

-#8: House swab with friends
+#8: House swap with friends

 Sometimes, it’s not about having grand adventures, but simply having a change of scenery.
 While there are many house swapping services online, simply calling up your mates in another city and arranging a house swap can give you that mental break from day-t-day life.
 It also allows you to discover hidden gems in your friend’s neighborhood.
 As a bonus, it’s cheap and climate friendly!